Erodium moschatum

 Erodium moschatum is a species of flowering plant in the geranium family known by the common names musk stork's-bill and whitestem filaree.
 This is a weedy annual or biennial herb which is native to much of Eurasia and North Africa but can be found on most continents where it is an introduced species.
-The young plant starts with a flat rosette of compound leaves, each leaf up to 15 centimeters long with many oval-shaped highly lobed and toothed leaflets along a central vein which is hairy, white, and stemlike.
-The plant grows to a maximum of about half a meter in height with plentiful fuzzy green foliage.
-The small flowers have five sepals behind five purple or lavender petals, each petal just over a centimeter long.
-The filaree fruit has a small, glandular body with a long green style up to 4 centimeters in length.
+In North America, it is found in most of the northeast United States and in Washington, Oregon, California, and Arizona, as well as the Canadian provices of Québec and Ontario.